ReflectionHLE/ReflectionHLE/README.md

 - The mouse can be used for control panel navigation in Keen Dreams, while the keyboard is usable basically everywhere in all supported games.
 The mouse can also be used for (partial) in-game controls in the supported Catacomb titles.
-- Basic joystick support is in, although it's kind-of similar to the DOS days so it doesn't remind of more recent titles.
+- Basic joystick support is in, being kind-of similar to the DOS days so it doesn't remind of more recent titles.
+However, while currently experimental and disabled by default, you can also check "Alternative Controller Schemes" below.
 - AdLib and PC Speaker sound emulations are built-in, including music playback for Catacomb 3-D. AdLib emulation is possible thanks to the DBOPL emulator from DOSBox.